mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

  * Code and code year
  * Ownership

 Each bus may have more than one continuation record.
-However, some means of distinction must be made in the minor identification fields of ``code year`` or ``owner``.
+However, some means of distinction must be made in the minor identification fields of code year or owner.
 See figure and tables below for details.

 A sample coding sheet and column descriptions for continuation bus data follows.